Vaidikkasoju/Disease-Prediction/README.md

 My Graduate Capstone Project - This project explores the use of Machine Learning Algorithms to predict diseases from symptoms given by the user

+📁 Dataset:
+Used publicly available healthcare datasets containing symptoms and mapped diseases for supervised training.

 🔍 Key Features:
 Input-based prediction of diseases using symptom selection Clean and intuitive UI for user interaction (if applicable)